feltcoop/felt-mockup/GOVERNANCE.md

 Participation is open to anyone who wants to join.

-The BD can remove misbehaving participants at will for the sake of the common good.
+The TBD can remove misbehaving participants at will for the sake of the common good.

-The BD invites active, committed participants to join the Board, whose members help the BD in managing the community.
+The TBD invites active, committed participants to join the Board, whose members help the TBD in managing the community.

-In the event that the BD is unable or unwilling to continue leadership, the BD may appoint a new BD or choose to alter the governance structure entirely.
+In the event that the TBD is unable or unwilling to continue leadership, the TBD may appoint a new TBD or choose to alter the governance structure entirely.

 ## Policy

-The BD sets the community's policies and makes decisions for the community, taking reasonable account of input from other community members.
+The TBD sets the community's policies and makes decisions for the community, taking reasonable account of input from other community members.

-The BD is responsible for implementing—or delegating implementation of—policies and other decisions.
+The TBD is responsible for implementing—or delegating implementation of—policies and other decisions.

-If members are not happy with the BD's leadership, they are free to voice their concerns or leave the community.
+If members are not happy with the TBD's leadership, they are free to voice their concerns or leave the community.

 ## Process